marcocrowe/learn-business/exam-papers/2023-mgmt06065-project-management-solution.md

 ## Alternate Question 1

 Given the following project activities and their dependencies, draw a Precedence Diagramming Method (PDM) network diagram.
 Place the activity nodes in boxes and draw arrows from node to node, indicating the dependencies between the activities.
-Label each node with the activity letter and its estimated duration.
+Represent each activity the given fields and indicate dependencies between activities them.

 | ID | Activity | Preceding Activity | Start     | Finish     | Duration | Resources |
 |----|----------|--------------------|-----------|------------|----------|-----------|